mrc-ide/rrq/README.md

 (and stopped with `./scripts/redis stop`)

-Alternatively, on Windows, a native (ie, not depending on CygWin, MSys, or WSL) port of Redis 5.0.14.1 can be installed from [here](https://github.com/tporadowski/redis/releases), and will run out of the box.
+Alternatively, on Windows, a native (i.e., not depending on CygWin, MSys, or WSL) port of Redis 5.0.14.1 can be installed from [here](https://github.com/tporadowski/redis/releases), and will run out of the box.

-## Testing the Pkgdown site with examples
+## Testing the pkgdown site with examples

 The documentation includes many executed code examples.
 To preview the documentation with the results of these, you'll need a Redis server running, and the rrq package installed.
 Then, in an R terminal:-